 Prospective Postdoctoral Researchers

-I am currently advertising for a post doctoral researcher (and a research technologist / lab manager).
+I am currently advertising for a research technologist / lab manager.
 I am very excited to support early professional development and I thoroughly enjoyed my time as a post doctoral researcher.
 I envision several avenues for a successful post doctoral researcher to engage with my research group.
 This could include bringing a system or question you have been studying and are interested in developing, with the resources or input from my lab.
 Alternately, I have research questions and data available that could be developed in new and exciting directions.
 I am happy to work with prospective researchers to develop this work.
 Please do not hesitate to contact me about additional information.
 I am also open to working with you to help develop funding proposals to help support your work.